K-Pat/Recipes-Ratings-Analysis/README.md

 The data cleaning process involved several key steps to prepare the dataset for analysis:

 1. **Parsing the nutrition column**: The `nutrition` column was stored as a string representation of a list.
-We used `ast.literal_eval()` to parse it into individual components, extracting calories and other nutritional values (total fat, sugar, sodium, protein, saturated fat, and carbohydrates) as separate columns.
+I parsed it into individual components, extracting calories and other nutritional values (total fat, sugar, sodium, protein, saturated fat, and carbohydrates) as separate columns.

 2. **Parsing the tags column**: Similar to nutrition, the `tags` column was stored as a string representation of a list.
-We parsed it to create a `tags_list` column containing actual Python lists, and created a `n_tags` column counting the number of tags per recipe.
+I parsed it to create a `tags_list` column containing actual Python lists, and created a `n_tags` column counting the number of tags per recipe.

 3. **Parsing the ingredients column**: The `ingredients` column was also stored as a string representation of a list.
-We parsed it to create an `ingredients_list` column for easier analysis.
+I parsed it to create an `ingredients_list` column for easier analysis.

 4. **Converting date column**: The `submitted` column was converted from string format to datetime using `pd.to_datetime()` with error handling.

-5. **Cleaning calorie values**: We replaced any negative or unrealistic calorie values (greater than 10,000 calories per serving) with NaN, as these likely represent data entry errors or parsing failures.
+5. **Cleaning calorie values**: I replaced any negative or unrealistic calorie values (greater than 10,000 calories per serving) with NaN, as these likely represent data entry errors or parsing failures.

 After cleaning, the dataset contained 83,782 rows with 22 columns.
 Only 39 recipes (0.05%) had missing calorie values, which were handled appropriately in subsequent analyses.